Misiorny/sportradar/README.md

 Room for improvement:

-- Improvement to be done 1
+- Data should be taken by app not created by CTRL-C,CTRL-V from   [Sportradar](https://developer.sportradar.com/)
-- Improvement to be done 2
+- As completely non-artistic soul UX/UI should be correct.

 To do: